dfuchss/fuchss.org/_projects/jambeez.md

 category: misc
 ---

-[jambeez](https://github.com/jambeez) is a collaborative "drum machine".
-Version 1 was created within 48 hours in a private coding jam with friends. jambeez allows to create music together in the browser :)
+[jambeez](https://github.com/jambeez) is a collaborative drum machine.
+Version 1 was created within 48 hours during a private coding jam with friends. jambeez allows you to create music together in the browser :)

-Server and Client Code are available at [GitHub](https://github.com/jambeez).
+Server and client code is available at [GitHub](https://github.com/jambeez).

 ## jambeez User Interface